 Individual Therapy for the Treatment of Hypochondria / Health Anxiety

 The OCD Center of Los Angeles offers individual therapy for the treatment for adults, children, and adolescents with Hypochondria / Health Anxiety, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have four therapists on staff, and our offices are open six days a week, including evenings and Saturdays.
+We have eight therapists on staff, and our offices are open six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.

 Low-Fee Group Therapy For the Treatment of Hypochondria / Health Anxiety